facjure/poetroid-prototype/README.md

 # Discover Poetry Together

 Curate, View, and Discover thousands of poems from the public domain.
-On any device.
-For free.
+From any device.

 ## Overview

 The poetroid platform consists of three parts: web, engine, and data.

-Web: you're in it, and it's opensource.
+Web: you're in it.

 Engine: is not opensourced yet, and runs on the cloud as a distributed server.
 It's written in Clojure.

-Data: is opensource, and is available as free poems in [poetrid-public-domain](https://github.com/Facjure/poetroid-public-domain).
+Data: is available as free poems in [poetrid-public-domain](https://github.com/Facjure/poetroid-public-domain).

 There is no mobile: [Responsive Web Design](http://en.wikipedia.org/wiki/Responsive_web_design) _is_ mobile.